zenvia/zenvia-sdk-node/README.md

 The response can be an `ISubscription` object when successful or an `IError` object when an error occurs.

-### Receive message events and message status events
+### Receiving message events and message status events

 Use the `WebhookController` class to create your webhook so you can receive message events and message status events.
 The default port is `3000`.

-If you inform the `client`, `url`, and `channel` fields, a subscription will be created prefaced it does not exist for these configurations.
+If you inform the `client`, `url`, and `channel` fields, a subscription will be created.
+That is unless the subscription matching these configuration already exists.

 In the `messageEventHandler` field you will receive the message events and in the `messageStatusEventHandler` field you will receive the message status events.